guaix-ucm/pyemir/doc/tutorial_mos/mos_example.rst

    ...

-The execution of all the blocks may require a few minutes (depending on your computer).
+The execution of all the blocks may require a few minutes (depending on your computer speed).
 The final image will be stored in the ``obsidABBA_combined_results`` subdirectory:

 ::